Trump has many hunches about the coronavirus. Here's what the experts say.

 Trump says a vaccine is coming soon.
 Experts say not so fast.

-During a coronavirus roundtable with his task force and heads of pharmaceutical companies on Monday, Trump appeared to suggest that a vaccine for the coronavirus could be just a few months away.
+During a coronavirus roundtable Monday with his task force and heads of pharmaceutical companies, Trump appeared to suggest that a vaccine for the coronavirus could be just a few months away.

 "I don't know what the time will be.
 I've heard very quick numbers, that of months.
 And I've heard pretty much a year would be an outside number.
 So I think that's not a bad range.
 But if you're talking about three to four months in a couple of cases, a year in other cases," Trump said.

-Dr. Antony Fauci, the head of the National Institute of Allergy and Infectious Diseases, corrected Trump at the roundtable, explaining to the president that it would be more than a year by the time a vaccine was developed and tested and "deployable" for public use.
+Fauci corrected Trump at the roundtable, explaining to the president that it would be more than a year by the time a vaccine was developed, tested and "deployable" for public use.

-During the roundtable, Trump also asked if the seasonal flu shot could be used to prevent coronavirus in the meantime.
+During the roundtable, Trump also asked whether the seasonal flu shot could be used to prevent infection in the meantime.

 "You take a solid flu vaccine, you don't think that could have an impact, or much of an impact, on corona?"
 Trump asked.